coljac/sensie/README.tex.md

 Sensie can be adapted to works on any predictive model.

 **Main outstanding issues:**
-- Easier Pytorch support
 - Proper support for regression models

 ## Requirements

-Sensie assumes a Keras-like interface (tensorflow) but with a user supplied predictor function, any framework should be applicable.
+Sensie assumes a model object with a ``predict`` method (as per Keras), but with a user supplied predictor function any framework should be usable.
 Prequisites are listed in `requirements.txt`.
 The [pymc3](https://github.com/pymc-devs/pymc3) probabilistic programming framework is required for the (optional) determination of credible intervals for feature sensitivities.
 This can be used to assess the significance of a sensitivity analysis.

 ## Outline of usage